 Some of my recipes may not be in line with traditional ingredients and methods of cooking but are recipes I know and have become to love and maybe if you dare to try you will too.
 You will always get more than just a recipe from me as I love to research and find out what other properties the ingredients I use contain to improve our health and wellbeing.

 The environment is also something I am passionate about and there are now regular columns on my blog this year.
 It is important that we are mindful of the world we live in…These honeybees dining on forget me knots say it all to me…

 Exciting for me hence the title of my blog, Retired No One Told Me!
 I am having a wonderful ride and don’t want to get off, so if you wish to follow me on my adventures, then welcome!
 I hope you enjoy the ride also and if it encourages you to take a step into the unknown or untried, you know you want to…….Then, I will be happy!

 More and more of my blogging friends have joined me on MeWe…A social media site which is fairly new and which promises much without the restrictions some other social media sites are choosing to impose on many of us…Join me if you will on MeWe

 Carol is a contributor to the Phuket Island Writers Anthology:

 Connect to Carol

-Thank you once again for reading this post I hope you all have had a creative week and enjoy the weekend xx
+Thank you once again for reading this post I hope you all have a creative week ahead xx